nmp-daq-g1/nmp-weather-telemetry/SUBMISSION.md

 All core components of the project were successfully implemented.
 Out of the extension tasks, only task 4 has not been completed (persistence).

-A live copy of the frontend is available [here](https://nmp-wt.pages.dev).
+- A live copy of the frontend is available [here](https://nmp-wt.pages.dev).
+- The figma design is available [here](https://www.figma.com/file/v3SkkNhikxfwnUrxjTvgH6/Redback-racing?node-id=0%3A1).

 ![UI Dashboard Preview](./docs/images/ui-example.png)